S. Darko: Plot

-Seven years after the bizarre death of Donnie Darko, a young man who was crushed to death by a jet engine that fell from the sky, his now 18-year-old sister Samantha Darko runs away from her family in Middlesex, Virginia and joins her best female friend Corey on a road trip to California.
+In 1995, seven years after the bizarre death of Donnie Darko, a young man who was crushed to death by a jet engine that fell from the sky, his now 18-year-old sister Samantha Darko runs away from her family in Middlesex, Virginia and joins her best friend Corey on a road trip to California.
 When their car breaks down in Conejo Springs, a tiny Utah town, they are helped by the town's "bad boy", Randy.
 The pair meet eccentric locals and learn that a local boy, Billy Moorcroft, has gone missing.

 Samantha is still struggling with her brother's death and is sleepwalking.
-While wandering, she meets a homeless veteran with PTSD whom the locals nicknamed "Iraq Jack" (James Lafferty).
+While wandering, she meets a homeless veteran with PTSD whom the locals nicknamed "Iraq Jack".
 As the pair sit atop a windmill, she tells him that the world will end soon, but he knows this already.
-The next morning she wakes up outside, and sees that a meteorite has crashed into the windmill.
+The next morning she wakes up outside and sees that a meteorite has crashed into the windmill.

-A geeky guy, Jeremy (Jackson Rathbone), is interested in buying the meteorite, and chats with Samantha.
+A geeky guy, Jeremy, is interested in buying the meteorite, and chats with Samantha.
 Randy tells of how he misses his younger brother who has disappeared and is feared dead.
 During a strange episode, a vision of an undead Samantha with a piece of metal lodged in her skull takes Justin to the local church and commands him to burn it.
 The next day, police find Justin's dog tags in the ashes.

 Samantha meets Jeremy, who is showing signs of radiation exposure from the meteorite.
-Justin is forging a bunny-skull mask out of scrap metal to help "his princess."
+Justin is forging a bunny skull mask out of scrap metal to help "his princess."
 Samantha wakes up next to a highway, where she encounters Randy and Corey.
 Samantha tells Corey she wants to get out of town but the two argue bitterly.
 Samantha walks away, moments before another car appears, forcing Randy to swerve his car, killing her in the crash.

 Anguished about her best friend's death, Corey goes through Samantha's effects, including a book about time travel and a story Samantha wrote as a child about a unicorn who meets a boy named Justin.
 After a strange boy commands Corey to come with him to save Samantha, she follows him to a cave into a portal that takes her back in time.